hansehe/Drone.Management/README.md

     * docker-compose build
     * docker-compose run

-  The Drone Management API may then be accessed at:
+  The Drone Management API may be accessed at:

   * http://localhost:8181/api/drones/